garyrussell/message-stream-processing/README.md

 (guest/guest)

 The message-producer application is configured to create the Exchanges and Queues it needs upon start up.
 A Fan Out exchange called 'messages' will be created, a Queue also called 'messages' (lazy with the naming) is created.
 The Exchange is bound to the Queue.
-These details can be found in the MessageQueueConfig class of the message-producer.
+These details can be found in the MessageQueueConfig class of the 'simple-message-producer'.

 #### Setting Up RabbitMQ on PWS